codewithkyle/lumberjack/README.md

 A log must always begin with the [log serverity](https://datatracker.ietf.org/doc/html/rfc5424) name contained within a pair of `[]` followed by a [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) UTC timestamp seperated by a `-`.

-The following values are optional:

-> **Note**: if none of the optional values exist within a log entry the log will be discarded and ignored.
+All of the following values are optional.
+If none of the optional values exist within a log entry the log will be discarded and ignored.

 `Branch`